ChaelCodes/chaelcodes.github.io/_posts/2025-11-25-sf-ruby-conference.md

   </a>
 </div>

+### Zero Gravity Lounge

 I love how cool and zen the zero gravity lounge is.
-This and the Ruby Warrior room are my go-to places to hide and be comfy.
+This was one of my favorite places to hide and be comfy.

 <div style="display: flex;">
   <a href="{{ site.baseurl }}/assets/img/posts/sfruby-2025/lounge-1.jpg">